 The proposed changes have resulted in significant lobbying around the consequences of implementing those changes.
-In response to this the government has amended the law, as from the 12th February 2019, resulting in entrepreneur’s relief being more readily available to business owners.
+In response to this the government have amended the law, as from the12th February 2019, resulting in entrepreneur’s relief being more readily available to business owners.

 But for this change, the impact of the initial proposals meant that those who held “alphabet shares”, which can give discretion to the directors as to which class of shareholders are entitled to receive dividends, could have resulted in shareholders being unable to demonstrate that they had an entitlement to 5% of the profits and assets on a winding up, thereby putting them outside the criteria to claim entrepreneur’s relief.
 It is believed that this was not the intention of the government.